 The Republic of Ecuador Announces Commencement of Consent Solicitation and Invitation to Exchange

 QUITO, Ecuador, July 20, 2020 /PRNewswire/ -- The Republic of Ecuador (the "Republic" or "Ecuador") announced today that it is seeking to modify the terms of approximately U.S.$17.4 billion of its external bonds (as listed in Table A below, the "Eligible Bonds") and to that end it has commenced a solicitation of consents from eligible holders to amend each series of Eligible Bonds and their respective indentures (the "Consent Solicitation").
 In conjunction with the Consent Solicitation, the Republic is inviting those Eligible Holders (as defined below) to exchange their Eligible Bonds for a package of new securities (as listed in Table B below, the "New Securities") to be issued by the Republic under a new master indenture.
+Table C below sets forth certain financial terms of the New Securities.
 The invitation to exchange and the Consent Solicitation, together, are hereinafter referred to as the "Invitation".
 The terms and conditions of the Invitation are described in the invitation memorandum dated today (the "Invitation Memorandum").

 Throughout its debt restructuring process, Ecuador engaged in good faith with its bondholders, providing information with transparency and seeking to adjust the terms of its outstanding debt while respecting inter-creditor equity.
 On July 7, 2020, the Republic announced that it had reached agreement in principle on the commercial terms of its proposed restructuring with an ad hoc group of institutional holders that, at the time, collectively held a substantial portion of the aggregate outstanding principal of the Eligible Bonds.
 The group has expressed to the Republic its support for the commercial terms of the restructuring of the Eligible Bonds as set forth in the Invitation.